 - Not all medical power of attorney forms are durable.
 If it is not durable, if the principal becomes incapacitated or declared incompetent, the POA becomes invalid.
 If it is durable, the POA continues if the principal becomes incapacitated or incompetent, but there are still some restrictions.
 A durable medical power of attorney form may not be used to make end-of-life decisions.
 For those decisions, the principal should complete an advance directive while they are still of sound mind.
 West Virginia University's Center for Health Ethics and Law Provides free information and an advance directive form.

 Minor Child Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
-This form is generally used if the parent must leave the country for a period of time.
+A minor child power of attorney allows a parent or guardian to grant decision-making rights over their minor child to a temporary guardian in the event that the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney

 A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal's behalf.

 - This POA may be durable or non-durable, but because of its potential to cause long-reaching and legal consequences for the principal, the principal should seek legal advice before signing this document.